 - A course in biochemistry, satisfied by BIOCHEM 501 or 507 (3 credits)

-- At least 400 total laboratory hours, which can be satisfied by the combination of all the required core laboratory courses (in organic, inorganic, analytical and physical chemistry) plus two to three laboratory credits from any combination of CHEM 346, CHEM 524 (3 credit course, but only one credit is a lab credit), CHEM 681/682, CHEM 691/692, or Biomolecular Chemistry 504.
+- At least 400 total laboratory hours, which can be satisfied by the combination of all the required core laboratory courses (in organic, inorganic, analytical and physical chemistry) plus two to three laboratory credits from any combination of CHEM 346, CHEM 512, CHEM 524 (3 credit course, but only one credit is a lab credit), CHEM 681/682, or CHEM 691/692.
 The exact number of lab credits required from these courses depends on how the student has satisfied the core lab requirements.
 Please consult the chemistry major advisor for more details.

-The biochemistry course satisfies three of the five credits of advanced work required for the chemistry major, while two credits from CHEM 524 also count towards the advanced work.
-CHEM 346, 1 credit of CHEM 524, CHEM 681/682, CHEM 691/692 Senior Thesis, and 2 credits of Biomolecular Chemistry 504 all count towards the three additional lab credits required for the major.
+The biochemistry course satisfies three of the five credits of advanced non-laboratory work required for the chemistry major, while two credits from CHEM 524 also count towards the advanced work.
+CHEM 346, CHEM 512, 1 credit of CHEM 524, CHEM 681/682, and CHEM 691/692 Senior Thesis all count towards the three additional lab credits required for the major.